The vulnerability as described in ISO/IEC 24772-1:2024 6.41 is applicable to C++.

 To avoid the vulnerability or mitigate its ill effects, C++ software developers can:

-whenever overriding a virtual member function to generate compiler diagnostics for failures to override.final
+whenever overriding a virtual member function.final

 to prevent an unexpected overriding of that function deeper in the hierarchy.final